4 Payment Difficulty

 Energy companies in Victoria are required to follow rules that make sure everyone is treated fairly, depending on the type of payment difficulty you have.

-2. If you owe money from previous bills and cannot afford your upcoming bills, you have the right to:
+If you owe money from previous bills and cannot afford your ongoing energy use

-If paying your energy bill is difficult, simply call your energy company and let them know – they are required to help.
+» If paying your energy bill is difficult, call your energy company and let them know – they are required to help.

 Watch our video to see what to say and what to expect when you call: